vmchale/atspkg/EXAMPLES.md

 you can use a static file to declare the types in your library, and then compile to a static library separately.
-This is enormously beneficial for large builds, where we can take advantage of multicore processors to dependencies in parallel rather than splattering `#include` directives all over our projects.
+This is enormously beneficial for large builds, where we can take advantage of multicore processors to dependencies in parallel instead of splattering `#include` directives all over our projects.

 You can see the full example [here](https://github.com/vmchale/ats-concurrency).